MNLKuzmin/RepoDontRoam/README.md

 * sqft_living15 - The square footage of interior housing living space for the nearest 15 neighbors
 * sqft_lot15 - The square footage of the land lots of the nearest 15 neighbors

-To get a first sense of what type of correlations the variables have with each other I am going to plot a heatmap and a scatterplot.
+To get a first sense of what type of correlations the variables have with each other we can generate a heatmap and a scatterplot.

 ![HeatMap](./Graphs/HeatMap.png)